haarlems/forensics/chapters/chapter-01-digital-forensics/04-disk-analysis/reading/README.md

 ```
 # syslog is the primary logging service
-# filter for kernel module load events
+# we filter for kernel module load events
-# look for modules loaded outside of package management or at unusual times
+# we look for modules loaded outside of package management or at unusual times
 $ grep -i 'module\|insmod\|modprobe' /var/log/syslog
 ### TODO ADD DIAMORPHINE